zendesk/pa_apps/Middleware/Workflow/README.md

         3. If you are having problems seeing the Parameters double check that the aws ssm put-parameter calls were done and did not have errors
 5. [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 6. Create a [Github account](https://github.com/join)
-7. Have your github account [sponsored](https://zendeskit.zendesk.com/hc/en-us/articles/360006728793)
+7. Have your github account become a member of the [Zendesk Org](https://zendeskit.zendesk.com/hc/en-us/articles/360006728793)

 #### 1. Clone Repo
 Clone the [PA_apps](https://github.com/zendesk/pa_apps) repo